flame-engine/flame/doc/effects.md

 This effect runs several different type of effects simultaneously on the component that it is added to.
-You provide it with a list of your predefined effects and if you don't want them to start or end at the same time you can utilize the `preOffset` and `postOffset` to add time before or after the effect runs.
+You provide it with a list of your predefined effects and if you don't want them to start or end at the same time you can utilize the `initialDelay` and `peakDelay` to add time before or after the effect runs.

 The effects in the list should only be passed to the `CombinedEffect`, never added to a